Bere Island: History

 Early traces of human occupation include megalithic tombs and standing stones.
 The island was the property of the O'Sullivan Bere clan and remained so until the power of the Gaelic chieftains was finally broken in 1602.
-This period also saw the first military interest in the island when Sir George Carew ordered a road to be built across the island to transport the pro-English forces to the Siege of Dunboy.
+This period also saw the first military interest in the island when Sir George Carew ordered a road to be built across the island to transport troops to participate in the siege of Dunboy.

-In December 1796, a French fleet entered Bantry Bay and Berehaven Harbour, led by General Hoche under the direction of Wolfe Tone, the leader of the United Irishmen.
+In December 1796, a French Navy fleet entered Bantry Bay and Berehaven Harbour, led by Lazare Hoche under the direction of Wolfe Tone, the leader of the Society of United Irishmen.
 The French longboat which landed in Bere Island is now in the National Museum of Ireland.
 Adverse winds prevented the main force landing and eventually caused the fleet to disperse and return home.
-In August 1798, there was a further invasion attempt, at Killala in County Mayo, following the Irish Rebellion of that year.
-The result of these events was that the British authorities reviewed their defensive plans and in 1803, with the country once again at war with France, Lieutenant-Colonel William Twiss was sent to Ireland to draw up a plan of defence for the country.
+In August 1798, there was a further invasion attempt, at Killala in County Mayo, following the Irish Rebellion of 1798.
+The result of these events was that the Dublin Castle administration reviewed their defensive plans and in 1803, with the country once again at war with France, Lieutenant-Colonel William Twiss was sent to Ireland to draw up a plan of defence for the country.
 As part of this review he was directed to examine what security could be given to Bantry Bay.

-Rear-Admiral Sir Robert Calder, who commanded the naval squadron based in Castletownbere Port wrote to the Rt.
-Hon.
-William Wickham on 22 December 1803 to request protection for his victualers and store ships, which were to be based at the Berehaven anchorage to supply his squadron.
+Rear-Admiral Sir Robert Calder, who commanded the Royal Navy squadron based in Castletownbere Port, wrote to William Wickham on 22 December 1803 to request protection for his victualers and store ships, which were to be based at the Berehaven anchorage to supply his squadron.
 Wickham agreed that protection for the ships was necessary and instructed William Cathcart, 1st Earl Cathcart to order his engineers to carry out works to build Martello Towers on the island.
 The Bere Island towers were reported as ready on 2 February 1805 and were therefore probably among the earliest Martello Towers to be completed in Ireland.
 The four, all circular in shape and built of rubble masonry, were sited to defend the anchorage between the mainland and the small harbour of Lawrence Cove on Bere Island.
 In addition to the Martello Towers, a signal tower, a barracks for 2 officers and 150 men, a quay and storehouses were also constructed.
 After the end of the Napoleonic Wars there followed a period of military stagnation.
-This ended in 1898 when the British military raised a compulsory purchase order on large areas of the island in order to construct additional fortifications in order to protect the British Fleet at anchor in Berehaven Harbour.
+This ended in 1898 when the Dublin Castle administration issued a compulsory purchase order on large areas of the island in order to construct additional fortifications to protect the Royal Navy ships at anchor in Berehaven Harbour.